Culture

 Local Restaurant Celebrations

-On November 5 from 4 pm to 10 pm, CocoAndré Chocolatier in Bishop Arts is hosting Día de los Muertos Oak Cliff along with Oak Cliff Cultural Center.
+Before it closes its storefront in Bishop Arts, head to CocoAndré Chocolatier on November 4 for the annual Día de los Muertos Oak Cliff along with Oak Cliff Cultural Center.
 The family-friendly event includes live music, dance performances from native Dallas groups, food, arts and crafts, goods from local vendors, and more.
 Also, make sure to purchase one of the chocolate shop’s famous sugar skulls.

 Featured Properties